Pilgrim's Journey > February 2005 Archives

 She just seems to have no sense of time at all.

-SadGirl does seem to have a better sense of things when she's around consistently for several days at a time, then things begin to make more sense to her.
-But as things work, most of the time SadGirl just gets bits and pieces of the day, or sometimes just time out a couple days a week.
+Mae does seem to have a better sense of things when she's around consistently for several days at a time, then things begin to make more sense to her.
+But as things work, most of the time Mae just gets bits and pieces of the day, or sometimes just time out a couple days a week.
 Life is probably pretty inconsistent for her, as much as I try to make things reliable and consistent and routine.

 Time is a very tricky subject for everyone inside, actually.
 But thats such a complicated topic, I wouldn't even know where to start.
 Its like it doesn't even exist.